MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 |Delete machine|X||

 >[!NOTE]
-> When a user isn't part of the environment anymore, you can continue to see it as a deactivated user.
-You'll be notified in the **Manage access** section of your machine if it's shared with deactivated users.
+> When a user isn't part of an environment anymore, you can continue to see it as a deactivated user.
+You'll be notified in the **Manage access** section of the machine if it's shared with deactivated users.
 In this situation, remove access to them.

 ## Delete a machine